brianhumphreys/wasm-go-tsp-lesson/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Website

+You can visit the deployed [site](https://lakaar.com) that compares the Two-Opt, Genetic and Simulated Annealing algorithms for solving the Traveling Salesperson Problem or you can run it yourself on your machine!

 When you run the web app, you should see something like this...

 https://user-images.githubusercontent.com/26912737/166180314-64ceeab3-c933-40d1-af97-3fe45e2562e8.mov